ace-dent/dex98/docs/Errata.md

 ## Name

+Data field: length 10, `[A-Z. ]`.

-Transcription errors, due to the lack of extended characters in the font (female, male and apostrophe symbols), or how the text data is stored internally:
+Transcription errors, due to the lack of extended characters in the font (female, male and apostrophe symbols), and/or how the data is stored internally:

 - 029 Nidoran♀ is `NIDORANS`.
 Could have been `NIDORAN.F`.
 - 032 Nidoran♂ is `NIDORAN..`.
 Could have been `NIDORAN.M`.